taesubhan/blog-api/README.md

 ### Frontend (React)
 - Built with React.js for fast rendering and modular structure
 - Protected routes using React Router DOM and JWT authentication
-- Responsive UI for creating, editing, and viewing blog posts and comments
+- Responsive UI for creating, editing, and viewing blog posts
 - Dynamic components and API integration with fetch/axios
 - State management using React hooks

 ## Learning Highlights
 - Practiced RESTful API design and secure client-server communication
 - Strengthened understanding of React hooks, state management, and async API calls
-- Practiced creating, designing, and retrieving data from PostgreSQL database for blog post relationships
+- Practiced creating, designing, and retrieving data from PostgreSQL database for blog post relationships in Node.js
 - Learned JWT-based authentication across both frontend and backend